Wethersfield CT: Connecticut Started Here

 This circa 1680 warehouse was situated on the bend of the Connecticut River when it was still navigable.
 For nearly 200 years, farmers grew produce in the fertile soil for the community and for trade.
 Ship-builders used local timber to build boats that brought products to points along the Atlantic rim.

-Now, the warehouse sits perched over a quiet, shallow cove, and serves as a hands on-museum.
-Use shipwright tools, peek into barrels, pull block and tackle, make tree nail pegs, and braid ropes made from onion-tops to get a first-hand idea of life here in Colonial times.
-Open Sat/Sun 1-4, free.
+Now, the warehouse sits perched over a quiet, shallow cove, and serves as a hands-on museum.
+Use shipwright tools, peek into barrels, pull block and tackle, make tree nail pegs, and braid ropes made from onion tops to get a first-hand idea of life here in Colonial times.

 Hurlbut-Dunham House, Wethersfield CT